 For all its boundary pushing, fashion can be decidedly rigid in some respects.
 Historically, couture and all its dramatic finesse has been the domain of womenswear – the percentage of the population that are apparently better equipped to revel in its details.
 The closest approximation for men has been the tailored perfection of places such as Savile Row.
 In 1997, Jean-Paul Gaultier became one of the first designers to truly release a couture line for men.
 It wasn’t really until 2015 that the rest of the world caught up when Dolce and Gabbana revealed their first Alta Sartoria collection.

 Now, as the politics of gender and the codes of fashion continue to undergo a deep process of self-reflection, couture for men has made its way onto the runway of Valentino and out of the ateliers of Givenchy.
-Hopefully, Gvasalia, and Balenciaga, are just the next step in the path of progress where remaining rigidity in fashion’s upper echelons begins to soften.
+Hopefully, Demna, and Balenciaga, are just the next step in the path of progress where remaining rigidity in fashion’s upper echelons begins to soften.

 It also shows how the couture process can and should have a place alongside wearability.
 We talk about the craftsmanship of suits and the hours of work that go into them as a standard of quality but couture has always been placed on a pedestal, removed from the world at large.
-Gvasalia is perhaps the best person right now to introduce a couture concept for the everyday.
+Demna is perhaps the best person right now to introduce a couture concept for the everyday.